-Dr. Noé López is an anthropologist whose research explores modern indigeneity within the context of global political, economic, and technological transformations.
+Dr. Noé López’s research explores modern indigeneity within the context of global political, economic, and technological transformations.
 Specializing in the Mixtec people of southern Mexico, his work examines how diaspora communities navigate sovereignty, nationalism, and citizenship, while adapting to and preserving communal identity across borders.

 In addition to his scholarly work, Dr. López conducts applied research on financial practices and economic behaviors within Latino/a populations in the United States.
 He has served as a consultant and researcher for technology firms in Miami, collaborating with interdisciplinary teams to address systemic financial exclusion and banking disparities affecting Latino communities.
 His applied work spans the United States, Mexico, Canada, and the United Kingdom, bridging academic inquiry with real-world impact.